NeroOneTrueKing/alloy-blast-smelter-microcontroller/README.md

 ![image](https://github.com/NeroOneTrueKing/alloy-blast-smelter-microcontroller/assets/28197216/4663a5e7-a78d-45ea-a91c-a6377abb0e82)

+# Fluids:
+Optionally, also watch that an input hatch is empty.

+If the microcontroller is adjacent to (or is adjacent to a transvector interface which is connected to) an input hatch, then it will wait for that input hatch to be empty before transferring out the programmed circuit and token.

+# Customization:
+It doesn't have to be a programmed circuit!
+In fact, the code currently defaults to moving _molds_ for a fluid solidifier.

+In the code, where it says `targetName`, just change that string to match \[part of\] the name of the non-consumable you want the program to extract.
+You can also disable if it's looking for a token, and change the token name.

+To make changes to a microcontroller already in use by flashing your new program to a new EEPROM, then shift-right-clicking the microcontroller with your new EEPROM.
+This will switch its old EEPROM with your new one.

 # Debugging

 If it isn't working, set up another computer nearby, and place an Adapter adjacent to the microcontroller.
 This will make it visible as a component (https://ocdoc.cil.li/component:microcontroller),